Generative AI and Sales Productivity: Field Experiments in Online Retail: Introduction

 We document three main findings.
-First, most GenAI deployments generate economically significant gains, though the effects vary across workflows—from no detectable impact to increases of up to 16.3\% in sales, with the largest improvements observed in customer service and search applications.
-Because output rose while labor and capital inputs remained constant, these improvements map directly into total factor productivity (TFP) gains of comparable magnitude.
+First, most GenAI deployments improve sales, but the effects vary substantially across workflows, ranging from no detectable impact to gains of up to 16.3\%, with the largest improvements observed in customer service and search-related applications.
 Aggregating across the four GenAI applications with positive sales effects, we estimate an annual incremental value of approximately \$5 per consumer.
-These impacts, observed both within and across workflows, are substantial given the retailer’s scale and the early stage of GenAI adoption.
-Second, the productivity gains arise from GenAI's ability to reduce frictions in the online marketplace and increase purchase intention.
-Across workflows, we observe significantly higher conversion rates and no effect on average cart values, consistent with GenAI enhancing the consumer experience and inducing market expansion.
-Third, the effects are heterogeneous across seller and buyer segments: on both the demand and supply sides, less experienced and smaller buyers and sellers derive disproportionately larger gains from GenAI enhancements.
-Our setting represents markets across a diverse set of countries, languages, and cultures.
-This global scope makes the findings broadly generalizable to the online retail industry.\\

-A key distinction of our study relative to existing GenAI literature is its focus on revenue-based outcomes.
-In contrast to prior work emphasizing input-side efficiency gains—such as improvements in worker performance \citep[e.g.,][]{Bjorn2025, DellAcqua2024, Peng2023}—we show that firm-level adoption of GenAI can enhance productivity through demand-side value creation.
-In our setting, the estimated gains stem entirely from higher sales: across most experiments, workflow costs remained unchanged and GenAI deployment did not alter the factors of production.\footnote{Section \ref{sec:empirical framework} provides details on the constant input structure of our experiments.} Our estimates therefore represent a conservative lower bound on the potential returns on investments in GenAI.
-The observed improvements reflect enhanced consumer experience through GenAI-driven reductions in market frictions, as evidenced by higher conversion rates.
-These results are consistent with theories emphasizing that in consumer-facing sectors, quality improvements—such as product innovation, personalization, and relevance—can raise productivity without lowering input costs \citep{Syverson2011, brynjolfsson2003computing, DeLoecker2011}.\\
+Second, the evidence suggests that GenAI improves sales primarily by increasing purchase incidence rather than spending intensity: across several workflows, engagement and conversion rates rise, while average cart values remain largely unchanged, consistent with an enhanced consumer experience.
+We also find no evidence that these gains come at the expense of ex post consumer satisfaction, as return rates and customer ratings do not deteriorate following GenAI adoption.
+Third, the effects are heterogeneous across market participants, with less experienced consumers benefiting disproportionately more from GenAI-powered workflows.
+Taken together, these results show that GenAI can generate economically meaningful improvements in online retail performance, partly by further reducing frictions, while also revealing substantial heterogeneity in where these gains arise and who benefits from them.\\